 All the prices for the packages above are expressed with the discount you get if you pay them on an annual basis.
-Be aware that they will be a bit higher if you pay month after month.
-However, there is an exclusive discount sponsored by Life Station – Kaiser Permanente members can get the devices for as low as $19.95 and enjoy free shipping.
+Be aware that they will be a bit higher if you pay month by month.
+However, there is an exclusive discount sponsored by Life Station: Kaiser Permanente members can get the devices for as low as $19.95 and enjoy free shipping.

-The company runs its own, in-house call monitoring center.
-It has the UL-status (short for Underwriter Laboratories), which ensures that they meet all the strict safety standards.
+The company runs its own in-house call monitoring center.
+It has UL status (short for Underwriter Laboratories), which ensures that they meet all the strict safety standards.
 Moreover, it is also TMA Five Diamond certified.
-When we made our first call to the monitoring service, we got to talk to the operator in 42 seconds.
+When we made our first call to the monitoring service, we got to talk to the operator within 42 seconds.
 Even though we stumbled upon a few Life Station complaints regarding this matter, we still believe this is an average response time, similar to Rescue Alert.

-It’s good to know that the recruitment and training procedure for the position of emergency call operators in this company lasts for 240 hours.
+It’s good to know that the recruitment and training procedure for the position of emergency call operator in this company lasts for 240 hours.
 This means that each and every agent is highly trained and educated to provide you with help or medical assistance.
-In the case of an emergency, one agent will talk to you and give you all the guidelines for handling the emergency while the other one will be communicating with your family member who gets the notification.
+In the case of an emergency, one agent will talk to you and give you all the guidelines for handling your emergency while another will be communicating with the family member who gets the notification.

-The Life Station customer service is also available 24/7 via a free phone number.
+Life Station customer service is also available 24/7 via a free phone number.
 They insist on high-quality service, so you’ll always communicate only with real people.
-The company provides technical, supervisory and operational stuff to help you with whatever issue you might be facing.
+The company provides technical, supervisory, and operational stuff to help you with whatever issue you might be facing.

 For the purpose of this review, we even read some feedback from their employees.
 What we found interesting is that many employees were discussing the thorough and strict training they had to go through in order to get their LifeStation careers started.

 What does this mean?
 It means that the company spends a lot of time and resources into building professional personnel.
-If you decide to make an objection for any reason whatsoever, your complaints will be analyzed with utter consideration.
-Moreover, the firm will replace faulty equipment including empty batteries.
+If you decide to make an objection for any reason whatsoever, your complaints will be analyzed with careful consideration.
+Moreover, the firm will replace faulty equipment, including empty batteries.
 How much will this cost you?
 Nothing!

 When we were testing this company’s systems for our Lifestation review, we really liked the user-friendly design of the base station and the polite and professional emergency operators.
 With that thought in mind, it’s no wonder they were awarded the Five Diamond award for call centers.

 What we also found convenient with the company’s policy is that they don’t insist on long-term commitments.
 You can use their services as long as you want and quit when you want.
 Simply send the device back to the LifeStation return address.
-If you want to return the system within 30 days from the purchase, they will give you your money back.
+If you want to return the system within 30 days of your purchase, they will give you your money back.

 Furthermore, we liked the option that allowed us to name a caregiver.
-A caregiver is a person that would be notified in case of an emergency.
-Choose your child, a relative or a professional caregiver to be notified at the moment you press the help button.
+A caregiver is a person who will be notified in case of an emergency.
+Choose your child, a relative, or a professional caregiver to be notified the moment you press the Help button.
 This option is available for every LifeStation medical alert system you decide to opt for.